sjg2202/transit-equity-dashboard/README.md

 # Seattle Transit Equity Dashboard

-## AI Disclosure: We used AI to join both the datasets used for map stop density and the third map being no vehicle
+## AI Disclosure: We used AI to join both the datasets used for map stop density and the third map being no vehicle with census tract

 ### By: Katherine Escoto Licona, Shayla Guieb, Oscar Castillo, Jiali Deng